volodymyrhudyma/blog/content/blog/currying-in-javascript.md

 );
 ```

-Typically, the total price is not shown only on the summary page, but on the other pages as well, so to include the discount we need to always pass the same value:
+Typically, the total price is not only shown on the summary page, but also on the other pages, so in order to include the discount, we always have to pass the same value:

 ```javascript
 // "Plans" page